karmaniverous/blog/_posts/2022-12-29-nextjs-template.md

 #### Build Config

 As a general rule, all application and environment secrets must be encoded into any remote build process.
-Both Vercel and AWS Amplify support build-specific environment variables, so each must be configured accordingly.
+Both [Vercel](https://vercel.com/docs/concepts/projects/environment-variables) and [AWS Amplify](https://docs.aws.amazon.com/amplify/latest/userguide/environment-variables.html) support build-specific environment variables, so each must be configured accordingly.

 For Vercel, this is sufficient.

 For Amplify, there is an additional problem: the contents of the `env` directory are not even available to `next.config.mjs`.
 So I've included an [`amplify.yml`](https://github.com/karmaniverous/nextjs-template/blob/main/amplify.yml) build script that merges all available environment variables, secret and otherwise, into the one `.env` file that Amplify seems to understand.

-#### Environment Variable Bottom Line
+#### dotenv Bottom Line

 Follow these rules: